jimpick/lambda-comments/README.md

 # To Do List

-* Parameterize names of lambda functions and API Gateway
-* Slack notifications
 * Use blog location for CORS
 * Check that permalink and blog match
 * Private directory on S3